colinta/StrangeCase/README.md

 Goes through all the files and directories in `site/`

+* Files/Folders that match `ignore` are skipped.
 * Folders become `FolderNode` objects (`site/` is such a node).
 Folders have children.
-* Templates (jinja2 templates - or any text file) become `TemplatePageNode(PageNode)` objects
+* Templates (any file that doesn't match `dont_process`) become `TemplatePageNode(PageNode)` objects
-* Assets (css, js, images - anything that isn't a template) become `StaticPageNode(PageNode)` objects
+* Assets (anything that isn't a template) become `StaticPageNode(PageNode)` objects

-Files can have metadata either as front matter, or in that folder's `config.yaml` in the parent folder, in a `files` entry.
+Files can have metadata either as front matter, or in that folder's `config.yaml` in a `files:` entry.
-The `files` is so that static assets can have metadata.
+The `files:` entry is so that static assets can have metadata.
 Because of this, `files:` in the `config.yaml` files are not copied or merged with child or parent settings.
-That's the only special config other than those above.

 These nodes are placed in a tree: